 Zhouxing Shi

-Assistant Professor at UC Riverside
+Assistant Professor at University of California, Riverside

 I am an Assistant Professor at Department of Computer Science and Engineering, University of California, Riverside.
 I completed Ph.D. at UCLA Computer Science Department in 2025, advised by Prof. Cho-Jui Hsieh.
 I received my B.Eng. degree from the CST department at Tsinghua University in 2020.